browserengineering/book/book/accessibility.md

 [os-integ]: https://pypi.org/project/accessible_output/

-*Focus events and method*: Add support for the JavaScript [`Element.focus`][focus-methd] method and the corresponding [`focus`][focus-event] and [`blur`][blur-event] events on DOM elements.
+*Focus method and evnets*: Add support for the JavaScript [`Element.focus`][focus-methd] method and the corresponding [`focus`][focus-event] and [`blur`][blur-event] events on DOM elements.
 Make sure that `Element.focus`